LLNL/lbann/docs/running_lbann.rst

 + Generally, increasing the number of processes per trainer will accelerate computation but require more intra-trainer communication.
-There is typically a sweet spot where run time is minimized, but it is complicated and sensitive to the type of computational operations, the amount of work, the hardware and network properties, and the communication algorithms.
+There is typically a sweet spot where run time is minimized, but it is complicated and sensitive to the nature of the computation, the mini-batch size, the data partitioning scheme, hardware and network properties, the communication algorithms, and myriad other factors.

   - Rule-of-thumb: Configure experiments so that the bulk of run time is taken by compute-bound operations (e.g. convolution or matrix